 Suzuki Fronde – Introducing

 Suzuki Fronde is a way to draw attention to Suzuki’s century-long history.
 A half-century ago, the four-seater saloon was one of only 1000 of this model imported into Europe, with fewer than 300 sold in Belgium.
 N.V.
-Suzuki Belgium S.A. found an ageing, three-cylinder, two-stroke, rear-engine Fronde LC50 and decided to nurture it back to its vigorous youth.
+Suzuki Belgium S.A. found an aging, three-cylinder, two-stroke, rear-engine Fronde LC50 and decided to nurture it back to its vigorous youth.
 Neglected for years, the engine no longer worked.
 Sections of the body were corroded.
 Replacement parts were challenging to find.
 But the team in Belgium knew they had a diamond in the rough.

-First, they had to take the LC50 wholly and apart disassemble the engine.
+First, they had to take the LC50 wholly apart and disassemble the engine.
 The pistons were stuck in the engine block, so they placed it in a tub of cola and, after a weekend of soaking, were able to pull the pistons free.
 Searching for replacement parts, the restorers had trouble locating a distributor’s head.
 Then, one day, a long-retired dealer tuned in to a T.V. program that included a segment on Suzuki Belgium’s restoration project.

 He immediately called Suzuki and sold a distributor head he had in his possession.
 For parts that were not available, the team called on the famous Mahler factory in Germany for machine replacements.
-Despite some weak spots, after the body was sandblasted, repaired and painted, everyone was impressed with the quality of the steel and how it had held up for over 50 years.
+Despite some weak spots, after the body was sandblasted, repaired, and painted, everyone was impressed with the quality of the steel and how it had held up for over 50 years.

 Earliest Successful Suzuki Fronde